Mockup of AMD's Zen 4 Raphael CPU Appears With Potential Specs

 While the rumors still have Zen 4 on the PCIe 4.0 interface, ExecutableFix believes that processors will offer 28 PCIe 4.0 lanes.
 For comparison, existing Zen 3 chips deliver 24 PCIe 4.0 lanes.
 It's only a four-lane increase, nevertheless, it should be sufficient enough for motherboard vendors to offer at least some connectivity improvements.

 Intel's Alder Lake is due in late 2021 to early 2022.
 If leaked roadmaps are to be trusted, Zen 4 might not land until the fourth quarter of 2022.
-In that case, Zen 4's target will probably be Raptor Lake, which is the rumored successor to Alder Lake.
+In that case, Zen 4 or Ryzen 6000's target will probably be Raptor Lake, which is the rumored successor to Alder Lake.